ranieseah/Harry-Potter-Pokedex/README.md

 - App generates cards based on the information from API and filtered based on user input on the filters
 - Overlay

-# What isnt working
-1) deployment with a static server(https://harrypotter-pokedex.netlify.app/).
-2) tried to overlay a frame over the images, but couldn't get it to work.

 # What is working
 ### filtering of characters
 - capturing the filter options in a state